PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 - type = 'audio' or 'video'
 - rate = frames per second.
 Each frame consumes 1000.0/rate milliseconds
 - videosegment (file) = the name of the HDF5 spatial mask file.
+- error = the amount of error in milliseconds; error is introduced as segments are augmented through temporal manipulations such as frame rate changes.

 Accessing these attributes in a segment, using the following functions: